w3f/polkadot-wiki/docs/learn/learn-nominator.md

     slashable offence.
   - Every nominator can select up to a maxium of 16 validators, which contributes towards maximizing the probability of having the nominators stake applied to the validators active set.
-Nominating too few validators could results in the nominator being excluded from the active set.
-This behaviour is a result of the election algorithm attempting to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
-For additional information on the selection process checkout the research behind [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html#polkadot-npos-1-overview--page-root).
+Nominating too few validators could result in the nominators losing their rewards when none of them make it to active set or when those Validator nodes stop validating.
+The election algorithm attempts to maximize the overall network stake, while minimizing the variance of the active stake across the validators.
+For additional information on the election process checkout the research behind [nominated proof-of-stake](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html#polkadot-npos-1-overview--page-root).
   - _example_: If nominator X has nominated validators A, B, C and D, but is actively only nominating validator B. The `active` count (left number) for nominator X is 1, counting B